-When writing papers, I have always managed my own citations and created bibliographies with the help of either a style book or books.google.com and worldcat.com).
+When writing papers, I have always managed my own citations and created bibliographies with the help of either a stylebook or books.google.com and worldcat.com).
 The frustration comes in getting the style format correct.
+Formatting a research paper in MLA or APA style is tedious work.
 Have you ever found yourself at your desk and not able to access the citation for a book you have already returned to the library?
-Do I use parenthetical citations or footnotes.
-How do I cite a web site?
+Have you ever wondered whether to use parenthetical citations or footnotes?
+How does one cite a web site?
 A movie?
 A sound recording?
 A librarian told me once that the easiest way to use a citation style is to not learn how to use it.
-He mean just refer to the book for the rules.
+He meant just refer to the stylebook for the rules.
 I am sure he would agree a citation manager is even better.

 At my university, the library makes it incredibly easy for students to use bibliographic management software.
-RefWorks is not free but if you area student it is highly likely your institution subscribes to the service, but you can use Zotero or WorldCat if you don't have RefWorks (but their features are limited).
+RefWorks is not free but if you are a college student it is highly likely your institution subscribes to the service, but you can use Zotero or WorldCat if you don't have RefWorks (but their features are limited).

 When I research on the web or browse books and articles I can simply add references to my RefWorks account.
 Why didn't I do this before?
-Before I had to either carry a notebook with me to the library to record bibliographic data or I would key in the data into a word processing program but then I would be paralyzed by not knowing the proper citation format.
+Before the advent of online citation managers, I had to either carry a notebook with me to the library to record bibliographic data or I would key in the data into a word processing program but then I would be paralyzed by not knowing the proper citation format.
 Do I add the publisher and publication place?
 Do I need the ISBN?
 With RefWorks I have folders for the projects I am working on.
-I have a folder on Hobbes and folder on Kant.
-I even have a folder for the presentation I am supposed to give on Stanley Cavell's book Pursuits of Happiness.
-All my citations are there (whether they be a website or a film or a peer reviewed article).
+I have a folder on Hobbes and folder on Kant; I even have a folder for the presentation I am supposed to give on Stanley Cavell's book Pursuits of Happiness.
+All my citations are there (whether they be a website or a film or a peer-reviewed article).
 I feel more organized and I feel like my research is all in one place.
-I think of RefWorks as my citation library in the same way I think of Evernote as my ideas library.
+I think of RefWorks as my citation library, in the same way, I think of Evernote as my ideas library.